Terms of Service

 7.2 Customer Warranties.

-7.3.1 EXCEPT AS SET FORTH IN SECTION 7.1 (Mutual Warranties), EACH APPLICATION, ACCESS THERETO, THE DOCUMENTATION, AND ANY SERVICES PROVIDED HEREUNDER ARE PROVIDED ON AN “AS IS” BASIS, AND POSTSCRIPT AND ITS AGENTS: (A) DO NOT MAKE, AND HEREBY EXPRESSLY DISCLAIM, ANY AND ALL WARRANTIES, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF MERCHANTABILITY, INFRINGEMENT, FITNESS FOR A PARTICULAR PURPOSE, TITLE, QUALITY, ACCURACY, AND ANY WARRANTIES ARISING FROM COURSE OF DEALING, USAGE, OR TRADE PRACTICE; (B) DO NOT WARRANT THAT ACCESS TO ANY APPLICATION WILL BE UNINTERRUPTED, ERROR-FREE, OR SECURE, OR THAT ANY INFORMATION, SOFTWARE, OR OTHER MATERIAL ACCESSIBLE OR PROVIDED THROUGH ANY APPLICATION IS ACCURATE, COMPLETE, OR FREE OF VIRUSES OR OTHER HARMFUL CONTENTS OR COMPONENTS; AND (C) SHALL IN NO EVENT BE LIABLE TO CUSTOMER OR ANYONE ELSE FOR ANY INACCURACY, ERROR, OR OMISSION IN, OR LOSS, INJURY, OR DAMAGE (INCLUDING LOSS OF DATA) CAUSED IN WHOLE OR IN PART BY, OR FAILURES, DELAYS, OR INTERRUPTIONS OF ANY APPLICATION, DOCUMENTATION, OR SERVICES.
+7.3.1 EXCEPT AS SET FORTH IN SECTION 7.1 (Mutual Warranties), POSTSCRIPT MAKES NO REPRESENTATIONS OR WARRANTIES TO CUSTOMER.
+WITHOUT LIMITING THE FOREGOING, THE POSTSCRIPT PLATFORM, SERVICES, ACCESS THERETO, AND THE DOCUMENTATION, INCLUDING, BUT NOT LIMITED TO, THE END USER TERMS, ARE PROVIDED ON AN “AS IS” BASIS, AND POSTSCRIPT AND ITS AGENTS: (A) DO NOT MAKE, AND HEREBY EXPRESSLY DISCLAIM, ANY AND ALL WARRANTIES, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF MERCHANTABILITY, INFRINGEMENT, FITNESS FOR A PARTICULAR PURPOSE, TITLE, QUALITY, ACCURACY, AND ANY WARRANTIES ARISING FROM COURSE OF DEALING, USAGE, OR TRADE PRACTICE; (B) DO NOT WARRANT THAT ACCESS TO THE POSTSCRIPT PLATFORM AND SERVICES WILL BE UNINTERRUPTED, ERROR-FREE, OR SECURE, OR THAT ANY INFORMATION, SOFTWARE, OR OTHER MATERIAL ACCESSIBLE OR PROVIDED THROUGH THE POSTSCRIPT PLATFORM OR ANY SERVICES IS ACCURATE, COMPLETE, OR FREE OF VIRUSES OR OTHER HARMFUL CONTENTS OR COMPONENTS; AND (C) SHALL IN NO EVENT BE LIABLE TO CUSTOMER OR ANYONE ELSE FOR ANY INACCURACY, ERROR, OR OMISSION IN, OR LOSS, INJURY, OR DAMAGE (INCLUDING LOSS OF DATA) CAUSED IN WHOLE OR IN PART BY, OR FAILURES, DELAYS, OR INTERRUPTIONS OF THE POSTSCRIPT PLATFORM, THE SERVICES, DOCUMENTATION, OR ANY OTHER SERVICES PROVIDED BY POSTSCRIPT TO CUSTOMER.
 IF ANY WARRANTY DISCLAIMER IN THIS SECTION IS INVALID, ILLEGAL, OR UNENFORCEABLE IN ANY JURISDICTION, SUCH INVALIDITY, ILLEGALITY, OR UNENFORCEABILITY SHALL NOT AFFECT ANY OTHER WARRANTY DISCLAIMER OR PROVISION OF THIS SECTION OR INVALIDATE OR RENDER UNENFORCEABLE SUCH WARRANTY DISCLAIMER IN ANY OTHER JURISDICTION.

 8.1 Indemnification by Customer.

-184.108.40.206 Customer shall indemnify, hold harmless, and defend Postscript and any of its officers, directors, employees, or affiliates against any and all losses, liabilities, claims, causes of action, demands, or damages of every kind brought by a third party, including all judgments, settlements, interest, awards, penalties, fines, costs, or expenses of whatever kind, including expenses of litigation or arbitration, court or arbitration costs and attorneys' fees and other professional fees that Postscript may incur as a result of such third-party claims, demands, or causes of action (collectively, “Losses”) that relate to or arise out of (a) Customer’s use of the Postscript Platform or Services in alleged violation of this Agreement or applicable law; (b) any of Customer’s acts or omissions related to this Agreement, or (c) any claim that Customer’s Data infringes or misappropriates the intellectual property rights of a third party.
+18.104.22.168 Customer shall indemnify, hold harmless, and defend Postscript and any of its officers, directors, employees, or affiliates against any and all losses, liabilities, claims, causes of action, demands, or damages of every kind brought by a third party, including all judgments, settlements, interest, awards, penalties, fines, costs, or expenses of whatever kind, including expenses of litigation or arbitration, court or arbitration costs and attorneys' fees and other professional fees that Postscript may incur as a result of such third-party claims, demands, or causes of action (collectively, “Losses”) that relate to or arise out of (a) Customer’s use of the Postscript Platform or Services in alleged violation of this Agreement or applicable law, rule or regulation; (b) any of Customer’s acts or omissions related to this Agreement, (c) any claim that Customer’s Data infringes or misappropriates the intellectual property, proprietary, or privacy rights of a third party; or (d) the End User Terms, as may be updated from time to time.

-220.127.116.11 Subject to the allocation provisions of Section 8.2, Customer’s indemnification obligations in this Section 8.1 shall apply regardless of who may be at fault or otherwise responsible under any statute, rule, or theory of law, including but not limited to theories of strict liability, including but not limited to claims relating to the Telephone Consumer Protection Act, the Children’s Online Privacy Protection Act, or similar state and federal laws, and even though the subject loss, damage, or injury may have been caused in whole or in part by the concurrent, active, or passive negligence of Postscript or a defect in the Postscript Platform or its Services.
+22.214.171.124 Subject to the allocation provisions of Section 8.2, Customer’s indemnification obligations in this Section 8.1 shall apply regardless of who may be at fault or otherwise responsible under any statute, rule, or theory of law, including but not limited to theories of strict liability, including but not limited to claims relating to the Telephone Consumer Protection Act, the Children’s Online Privacy Protection Act, or similar state and federal laws, and even though the subject loss, damage, or injury may have been caused in whole or in part by the concurrent, active, or passive negligence of Postscript, a defect in the Postscript Platform or its Services, or the content of any End User Terms.

 8.1.2 Postscript’s Notice of Third-Party Claims.
 Postscript shall give Customer prompt written notice (a “Claim Notice”) of any Losses or discovery of facts on which Postscript intends to base a request for indemnification under Section 8.1.
 Postscript’s failure to provide a Claim Notice to Customer under this Section 8.1.2 does not relieve Customer of any liability that Customer may have to Postscript, but in no event shall Customer be liable for any Losses that result directly from a delay in providing a Claim Notice, which delay materially prejudices the defense of the related third-party claim.
 Each Claim Notice must contain a description of the third-party claim and the nature and amount of the related Losses (to the extent that the nature and amount of the Losses are known at the time).
 Postscript shall furnish promptly to Customer copies of all papers and official documents received in respect of any Losses.
 Customer’s duty to defend applies immediately, regardless of whether Postscript has paid any sums or incurred any detriment arising out of or relating, directly or indirectly, to any third-party claim.